eoli3n/eoli3n.github.io/_posts/2021-12-21-degoogling-android.md

 # Data

 Google Drive allows you to access data on the cloud from any device.
 I used [rclone](https://rclone.org/) to be able to sync my data to a local storage.
-But Google still owns it too and it security is dependant to my Google account.
+But Google still owns it too and its security is dependant to my Google account.

-[SyncThing](https://syncthing.net/) is a open, trustworthy and decentralized file synchronization.
+[Syncthing](https://syncthing.net/) is a open, trustworthy and decentralized file synchronization.
 You can install it on any OS, it's easy to configure and fast.

 As you can sync any directory, I use it to sync my pictures to my nas and backup it.